How to Name a Blog: Easy Steps That'll Help You Find the Perfect Name: a step-by-step tutorial, starting with how to generate ideas for blog names.

-People recognise the brand and search for it by name.
-This signal of trust to Google is something I believe they put a lot of weight on.
+People recognize the brand and search for it by name.
+I believe they put a lot of weight on this signal of trust to Google.
 If we take the case of a random niche site with no personality but one that focuses on long-tail keywords and pure SEO, we see a different story.

 Exact Match or Keyword-based examples of travel titles for blogs